Foundation Against Intolerance and Racism: Transgender students

 The Southern Poverty Law Center released a report that described FAIR in Medicine as "a key voice amplifying anti-LGBTQ+ pseudoscience".
 The report stated FAIR uses the framing of "parental rights" to suppress LGBTQ+ representation and that it fights to oppose the social affirmation of transgender people.
 FAIR's FAIR in Medicine program is led by Carrie Mendoza, an advisor to Genspect and Detrans help.
 It attempts to distinguish "talk therapy" from other forms of conversion therapy and has opposed a Department of Homeland Security nondiscrimination rule covering gender identity.
 FAIR made comments to the Department of Education opposing Title IX nondiscrimination protections for transgender students.

 In September 2021, the conservative True North Reports published an open letter by Ben Morley, the FAIR Vermont chapter founder, to his son's teacher questioning why his son had been asked to share his pronouns in an eighth-grade humanities class.

 In December, Letitia Kim, managing director of FAIR's legal network, argued that a school questionnaire at Jamesville-Dewitt (NY) Central School District which asked students their preferred pronouns violated the First Amendment of the United States Constitution since "requiring students to choose their pronouns is effectively demanding that they affirm a particular set of ideological beliefs about sex and gender, which many do not share" and "while teachers should permit students to declare their pronouns if they so choose, they may not require them to do so."

 In May 2022, FAIR argued that lessons on gender and pronouns in the Evanston/Skokie School District 65 violate students' religious rights by "teaching students that they must use alternative pronouns" and were not age appropriate for those aged 4–9 since they are "not yet developed or informed enough to fully understand, analyze, or critique those concepts."
-When asked about local schools and treatment of LGBTQIA+ issues, Joel Sternstein, leader of the Evanston FAIR chapter, stated they don't get into hypotheticals.

 In 2022, the Fairfax County School Board added protections for transgender students encountering misgendering in school in the 2022-2023 Student Rights and Responsibilities (SR&R) handbook.
 FAIR raised concerns that it would conflict with the First Amendment's free speech protections and their attorney supported the inclusion of the term "malicious" stating students "might have a sincerely held belief that prohibits them from using another student's chosen pronoun."